The ghost of elections past: What happened to your polling place?

 Now, the unique activities of Election Day are spread out through the week of the election.

 “The date of the election is quite a bit less important in terms of how people vote, but it’s still sort of the moment.
-After 8 p.m., you can’t show up to a voting center, and if you mail, if it doesn’t land by 5 p.m.
-Friday, then it won’t be counted, so there are still some deadlines based on the date of the election,” she said.
+After 8 p.m., you can’t show up to a voting center, and if you mail, if it doesn’t land [within a week of the election], then it won’t be counted, so there are still some deadlines based on the date of the election,” she said.

 Election Day is becoming just one of several deadlines in the electoral process instead of the one-day extravaganza many Americans knew growing up, but state officials believe that the changes will further their goal of increasing access to the ballot.

-Note: Correction: A previous version of this article gave an incorrect time frame for mailed-in ballots to be received.
-This story has been updated to reflect that ballots must be received within seven days of the election.